justinzl1/musedb/README.md

 - Your Supabase database credentials (our team will assist you with this)

 ## Setup Instructions
+NOTE: For best results on Windows, please use WSL to test connection with the bash scripts.
 ### Python Backend

 **Backend Setup (Run separately):**